georgiagracetully/georgiagracetully.github.io/_portfolio/project-5.md

 I fine-tuned multiple models of RibonanzaNet, adjusting hyperparameters and model architecture.
 At first, I tried to finetune RibonanzaNet alongside an embedding generator block so that the model could generalize beyond the initial 7 small molecules in the training data.
 But, the training time was taking too long (around 2 hours/epoch) for a pilot experiment with the primary goal being to test whether RibonanzaNet already contains the information necessary within RNA sequence and/or pairwise embeddings to predict interactions with small molecules (given just a small initial amount of data for training).

 The base RibonanzaNet model was trained on data from two sepearate chemical probing techniques: SHAPE (Selective Acylation of the 2' Hydroxyl as Analyzed by Primer Extension) probing with the electrophilic reagent 2-aminopyridine-3-carboxylic acid imidazolide (2A3) [13] as well as DMS chemical footprinting [14].
 My initial experiment was simple: adjust the final decoder layer of RibonanzaNet to instead predict 2-8 reactivity profiles, with each reactivity profile being a new small molecule condition.
-I would first assess model perforance through quick visual checks on heat maps of experimental and predicted reactivity profiles under each condition.
+I would first assess model performance through quick visual checks on heat maps of experimental and predicted reactivity profiles under each condition.
 If the predictions looked promising, I would then generate a more robust quantitative analysis to benchmark model predictions.

 ## The Experiment

-Experimental Null Hypothesis: RibonanzaNet cannot be finetuned on 1k new labeled examples of RNA/small-molecule chemical reactivity profiles to make accurate predictions on the test data.
+Experimental Null Hypothesis: RibonanzaNet cannot be fine-tuned on 1k new labeled examples of RNA/small-molecule chemical reactivity profiles to make accurate predictions on the test data.

 Possible explanations of Null Hypothesis:
 1) The experimental data itself is pure noise.
 There is no predictable pattern that even a million-parameter LLM can learn.